harish-thati/simple-git-demo/README.md

 # simple-git-demo

-This is just for demoing git commands
+This is just for demoing git commands.
+Quite interesting.